PRE & POST CONFERENCE WORKSHOPS

 Details for pre & post conference workshops can be found below in the drop down menus.

-Full day workshops are $160 AUD/person, 2 day workshops are $180 AUD/person and half day workshops are $70 AUD/person
+While not all workshops have a fee, Full day workshops are $160 AUD/person, 2 day workshops are $180 - $220 AUD/person and half day workshops are $70 AUD/person

 You can add these when you register.
 If you have already registered, you can log-in and add these to your profile.